 Manuscripts concerning other areas of nutrition using novel or advanced methods are also welcome.
 Please note that in regard to various diet additives such as probiotics, prebiotics, herbal extracts, etc., a very large number of papers have already been published.
 Therefore, Aquaculture will not continue to accept manuscripts that present initial and preliminary investigations of such additives.
 Manuscripts addressing these and other feed additives will be accepted for review only if they are of the highest scientific quality and they represent a significant advance in our knowledge of the mechanisms involved in their metabolism.
 Manuscripts may also be considered if they present clinical efficacy data generated in large-scale trials and economic cost-benefit analysis of these applications.Aquaculture Production Science:

-AQUACULTURE PRODUCTION SCIENCE (PS) is one of 5 sections of the international journal AQUACULTURE dedicated to research on improvements and innovations in aquatic food production.This section supports worldwide dissemination of the results of innovative, globally important, scientific research on production methods for aquatic foods from fish, crustaceans, mollusks, amphibians, and all types of aquatic plants.
+The Aquaculture Production Science (PS) is dedicated to research on improvements and innovations in aquatic food production.This section supports worldwide dissemination of the results of innovative, globally important, scientific research on production methods for aquatic foods from fish, crustaceans, mollusks, amphibians, and all types of aquatic plants.
 Contributions are encouraged in the following areas: 1) Improvement of production systems that results in greater efficiencies of resource usage and sustainability of aquaculture; 2) Effective applications of technologies and methods of aquaculture production for improved stocking regimes; 3) The use of new species and species assemblages; and, 4) Investigations to minimize aquaculture wastes and improve water quality, including technologies for nutrient recycling in aquaculture ecosystems, and potential synergy of aquaculture and other food production systems using methods such as polyculture and integrated aquaculture.
-Aspects of seafood processing and technology will not be considered in this section although aquaculture techniques that may influence the nutritional value of aquatic food products may be considered in the Nutrition Section.
+Aspects of seafood processing and technology will not be considered in this section although aquaculture techniques that may influence the nutritional value of aq

 The Physiology Section welcomes high quality papers that present either novel research data or original reviews.
 The content must be relevant to solving aquaculture problems on all aspects of the physiology of cultured aquatic animals and plants.Submitted manuscripts must have a valid hypothesis or objective, clearly state the relevance to aquaculture, have proper experimental design with appropriate controls and utilize appropriate statistical analysis.
 Mention of trade names is limited to the main text.